huisenlim/EGL314TeamD/README.md

                                 print(f"\n🎯 HIT!
 Tag {tag_id} dispelled {ghost['label']}!")
                                 ghost["active"] = False
 ```
-ghost will be removed by changing the ghost's active state to False.
+the ghost will be removed by changing the ghost's active state to False.

-This is where the loop will visually faster erase the ghosts from the screen during the user interface frame refresh loop.
+This is where the loop will visually erase the ghosts from the screen during the user interface frame refresh loop.
 ```python
         self.root.after(40, self.update_loop)